 3. Improve defences

 ABS research suggests that 60% of victims cited a door or window as damaged when broken in to.
-Security screens and doors, like our Crimsafe range, are a great deterrent to would be burglars.
+Security screens and doors, like our Crimsafe range, are a great deterrent to would-be burglars.
 Also, think about installing deadlocks, roller blinds and shutters.

-We’ve also got a broad range of Diamond Security Grilles that prevent burglars breaking through the door or window.
+We’ve also got a broad range of Diamond Security Grilles that prevent burglars from breaking through the door or window.

 4. Don’t provide cover